kyr0/port-vhoster/README.md

 PERFORMANCE NOTICE:
 This code has NOT been tested in production / high load environments.
-So be warned and test on your own before using it in production.
-Feedback welcome!
+So be warned and evaluate it on your own before using it in production.
+Feedback is welcome!
-(It SHOULD be NOT LESS faster than the http-proxy module implementation for routing.)
+(It SHOULD be NOT LESS faster than the http-proxy module implementation.)

 ## Prerequisites